Safeheron/safeheron-sgx-remote-attestation-js/README.md

 - **PCK Cert**: Verify the issuer of PCK Cert, the signature and whether it has been revoked;
 - **Processor Cert**: Verify the issuer of Processor Cert, the signature and whether it has been revoked;
 - **SGX Root Cert**: Verify the issuer of SGX Root Cert, the signature and whether it has been revoked.
-[Intel_SGX_Provisioning_Certification_RootCA.pem](https://github.com/Safeheron/safeheron-sgx-remote-attestation-js/blob/main/data/Intel_SGX_Provisioning_Certification_RootCA.pem) is the SGX Root CA Certificate downloaded from [intel_sgx_root_ca](https://certificates.trustedservices.intel.com/Intel_SGX_Provisioning_Certification_RootCA.pem).
-You can substitute it with your download version;

 3. Verify `Quote Signature`: